In the sub-ppb range.

-TXRF (Total reflection X-ray fluorescence) spectroscopy is an established technique for trace element analysis, suitable for a wide variety of samples.
-The S4 T-Star simplifies TXRF, with features for 24/7 routine operation and guaranteed data quality, making it an attractive alternative to ICP.
+The Bruker S4 T-STAR is a powerful ultra trace element analysis system.
+TXRF (Total Reflection X-ray Fluorescence) spectroscopy is an established technique for trace element analysis in a wide variety of samples.
+The S4 T-STAR simplifies TXRF, with 24/7 routine operation and guaranteed data quality, making it an attractive alternative to ICP.

 Ultra trace analysis you can rely on, to comply with regulations in a variety of fields.
 If your area of work is not mentioned here, please get in touch.

 Detect catalyzer elements in active pharmaceutical ingredients (API): < 0.1/0.5 ppm Pd in liquids or pills.
 Comply with upcoming US and EU Pharmacopeia guidelines.

 Food safety according to FAO/WHO standards eg directly analyse As levels in rice, as low as < 40 ppb.
 Prevent fraud and ensure product safety in globalised supply chains.

 Maintain a healthy environment by monitoring contaminants in water, effluent, air and soil. < 10 ppb detection of contaminants in wastewater, slurries and effluent.